ucam-smt/demo-files/Docs.dox/Tutorial.02.pruning.md

 '`S`', '`R`' and '`T`'.
 It is better to have a fully expanded FST for these rules for more effective optimisation (Determinization and Minimisation).

-\section chopping_eg Converting Grammars and Input Text for Chopping
+\subsection chopping_eg Converting Grammars and Input Text for Chopping

 The usual Hiero grammar can be converted for chopping, as follows; note that no-cost, 0 valued, weights are added to rules :